Dragon School

-The Dragon School is a private school across two sites in Oxford, England.
-The Dragon Pre-Prep (children aged 4–7) and Prep School (children aged 8–13) are both co-educational schools.
+The Dragon School is a private school in Oxford, England.
+It operates on two sites, the Dragon Pre-Prep (children aged 4–7) and Prep School (children aged 8–13) are both co-educational schools.
 The Dragon Prep School was founded in 1877 as the Oxford Preparatory School.
 It takes day pupils and boarders.

 Originally established for boys, the Dragon School also accepted a small number of day girls with a close connection to the school, first admitting girls as boarders in 1994.
 The school educates children aged 4 to 13 in two sites in North Oxford: Bardwell Road and Richards Lane.
-Boarding starts at 8 and there are 10 boarding houses, including one weekly-boarding house.
+Boarding starts at 8, and there are 10 boarding houses, including one weekly-boarding house.
 Dragon Lane runs along the edge of the school immediately to the west.